-The Osage River, a tributary of the Missouri River, is a 360-mile long river situated primarily in central Missouri, but is formed by the confluence of the Marais des Cygnes and Little Osage Rivers in Kansas.
+The Osage River, a tributary of the Missouri River, is a 360-mile-long river situated primarily in central Missouri but is formed by the confluence of the Marais des Cygnes and Little Osage Rivers in Kansas.

 The Marais des Cygnes is sometimes counted as part of the river, placing its headwaters in eastern Kansas and bringing its total length to over 500 miles.

 As early as 1839, the state of Missouri attempted to deepen the channel of the river to aid in navigation.
-However, early attempts failed due to lack of funding.
+However, early attempts failed due to a lack of funding.
 Later in the 19th century, commercial navigation occurred but was mostly confined to smaller craft that could navigate the tight bends and shoals of the river.
-Improvements in the channel by the last two decades of the century led to greater commercial traffic.
+Improvements in the channel in the last two decades of the century led to greater commercial traffic.

 Beginning in 1922, Bagnell Dam was constructed primarily for electricity to form the Lake of the Ozarks.
 After nine years, it was complete, which ended commercial river navigation.
 Truman Dam was authorized by the Flood Control Act of 1954 and completed in 1979.
 It is located in Warsaw, Missouri.